Understanding the Otherkin Phenomenon

 • Collaboration is crucial.
 Security teams can't operate in a silo.
 Working with hr, legal, and diversity and inclusion folks is a must.
 It's about building a holistic approach that values inclusivity without sacrificing security.

 So, what does this future look like?
 Well, imagine systems where access isn't determined by rigid roles but by attributes, like skills or project needs.
 Someone who identifies as a dragonkin but is a killer coder still gets access to the coding tools they need, ya know?
 It's about ability, not identity.
-As mentioned by Wikipedia, these identities is gaining visibility online and its time to adapt.
+Focusing on "ability, not identity" directly helps in managing or accommodating otherkin identities by ensuring that access and permissions are based on demonstrated capabilities and job requirements, rather than assumptions tied to personal identity.
+These identities is gaining visibility online and its time to adapt.

 And speaking of adaptability, it's important to remember that this whole area is constantly evolving.
 What we consider "normal" today might be totally different tomorrow.
-The only constant is change, so we need to be ready to roll with the punches.
+The only constant is change, requiring continuous adaptation and preparedness.

 This is more than just a tech problem; it's a human one.
 Security and diversity must coexist.
 How do we ensure digital spaces are safe and inclusive for everyone, regardless of how they identify?
 Its the question we have to ask, and answer.